LSEG-API-Samples/Example.EMARFACPP.Tool.RSSLXMLTraceConverter/README.md

 ## Utility download

-The project and README are available for Download within from [GitHub](https://github.com/TR-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer).
+The project and README are available for Download from [GitHub](https://github.com/TR-API-Samples/Example.EMARFACPP.Tool.RSSLTraceViewer).

 ## Running the Utility